Puppies Jump. I mean… they just do. They jump, “mouth” (read: bite), and run around like nuts. So it’s not just you, and it’s not just your puppy.

 Goldendoodles are great dogs for their temperament and are sweet and loving.
-That doesn’t mean they wont jump up on you, and in fact may do it a bit more cause they just LOVE YOU SO MUCH! *Tail wag*
+That doesn’t mean they won’t jump up on you, and in fact they may do it a bit more cause they just LOVE YOU SO MUCH! *Tail wag*

 Although originally created to get a dog with the intelligent and hypoallergenic characteristics of the Poodle and the gentleness and great temperament of the Golden Retriever, today the Goldendoodle dog is chosen for its looks, playful personality and loyalty.

 How do I get my Goldendoodle to stop jumping?
 Puppies love attention and enjoy greeting you at their level, so they tend to jump.
-Although there are various reasons why Goldendoodle puppies jump, their main purpose to be as close to you as possible.
+Although there are various reasons why Goldendoodle puppies jump, their main purpose is to be as close to you as possible.
 There are proven methods to curb this behavior or eliminate it altogether.